How to spend 2 days in Hanoi?

 Visit the Temple of Literature: 1:30 pm – 2:30 pm

 Address: 58 Quoc Tu Giam, Van Mieu, Ba Dinh, Hanoi

 Opening hours: 8 am – 6 pm

-Besides being the witness of the thousand-year history of Hanoi capital, the Temple of Literature is also the “birth school” of many talented people in the past.
+Besides witnessing the thousand-year history of the Hanoi capital, the Temple of Literature is also the “birth school” of many talented people in the past.